 - Tulsi – traditionally used in Ayurveda as a lung tonic to clear mucus, this herb is so much more!
 It’s a great brain herb, it’s a wonderful anti-depressant and anti-anxiety herb and it really lifts the spirits.
 If you’re into yoga it helps to balance the chakras so it’s a good daily tea to brew.
 I use it in my clinic to balance cortisol and stress response in general, to calm and to support my neuropsychiatric patients, those who suffer with personality disorders, ADHD, schizophrenia, etc. It’s a wonderful herb for people who complain of brain fog also, for whatever reason it’s occurred.
 Tulsi also contains the triterpenoid ursolic acid (also found in rosemary) an incredible anti-cancer compound which is also wonderful for skin elasticity.

-- Siberian ginseng – great for blood sugar balancing, an energy tonic and it can be used to enhance athletic performance as a safe stimulant, a great adrenal and thyroid supportive herb, plus it tastes great.
+- Eleuthero (formerly known as Siberian ginseng) – great for blood sugar balancing, an energy tonic and it can be used to enhance athletic performance as a safe stimulant, a great adrenal and thyroid supportive herb, plus it tastes great.
 I find it very useful as a liver protective herb and as a cardioprotective herb.
 I’ve used it a lot in my practice with cancer patients to mitigate the harmful effects of radiation and chemotherapy.
 It does interfere with some medications so don’t self-dose.

 - Liquorice – This is an amazing herb for adrenal fatigue and a great stomach healer.
 It helps to restore a frazzled nervous system.
 It is also a great anti-inflammatory and I use it in a number of different formulations, including hormone mixes, cough mixtures, skin creams and it’s a great herb to use to counteract liver damage.
 Caution using this one when there is high blood pressure and it does interaction with a whole load of medications due to the steroidal saponins it contains so again, don’t self-dose.
 Be careful with liquorice even with teas!